Homotopy theory in a quasi-abelian category: Grothendieck quasi-abelian categories

-\begin{proof} The category $\Norm_k$ is quasi-abelian by Proposition~3.2.17 of \cite{Sc}.
-The category $\Ban_k$ is quasi-abelian since it is a full subcategory of $\tu{Fre}_k$ which is closed under subobjects, quotients and conflations.
-Since $\Norm_k$ and $\Ban_k$ are cocomplete, it follows from Proposition~\ref{ind} that $\Ind(\Norm_k)$ and $\Ind(\Ban_k)$ are locally presentable and quasi-abelian.
+The categories $\Norm_k$ and $\Ban_k$ are quasi-abelian since they are, by definition, full additive subcategories of $\SNorm_k$ and by Proposition~3.2.16 of \cite{Sc} admit kernels and cokernels.
+Since $\Norm_k$ and $\Ban_k$ have finite colimits, it follows from Proposition~\ref{ind} that $\Ind(\Norm_k)$ and $\Ind(\Ban_k)$ are locally presentable.
 They are moreover Grothendieck since the separation and completion functors are left adjoints and thus preserve colimits. \end{proof}

-The remaining categories in the diagram in the introduction satisfy our conditions except for the category $\tu{CTVS}_k$ of complete locally convex vector spaces which was shown in Proposition~4.1.14 of \cite{P2} not to be quasi-abelian.

-\begin{prop} The categories $\Born_k$, $\tu{SBorn}_k$, $\tu{CBorn}_k$, $\BTVS_k$, $\BSTVS_k$ and $\Conv_k$ are Grothendieck quasi-abelian categories. \end{prop}
+\begin{prop} The categories $\Born_k$, $\SBorn_k$ and $\CBorn_k$ are Grothendieck quasi-abelian categories. \end{prop}

 \begin{proof} The category of bornological (separated bornological, complete bornological) vector spaces over $k$ is quasi-abelian by Proposition~1.8 (resp.
 Proposition~4.10, Proposition~5.6) of \cite{PS}.
-From Proposition~\ref{snormgqa} and Proposition~\ref{indcatqa}, the categories $\Ind(\SNorm)_k$, $\Ind(\Norm_k)$ and $\Ind(\Ban_k)$ are locally presentable and the dissection functor is fully faithful.
+From Proposition~\ref{snormgqa}, the categories $\Ind(\SNorm)_k$, $\Ind(\Norm_k)$ and $\Ind(\Ban_k)$ are locally presentable and the dissection functor is fully faithful.
 By Proposition~1.9 (resp.
-Proposition~4.12, Proposition~5.6) of \cite{PS} the category $\Born_k$ (resp. $\SBorn_k$, $\CBorn_k$) is cocomplete.
+Proposition~4.12, Proposition~5.6) of \cite{PS}, the category $\Born_k$ (resp. $\SBorn_k$, $\CBorn_k$) is cocomplete.
 Every full reflective subcategory of a locally presentable category which is closed under colimits is locally presentable.
 Therefore $\tu{Born}_k$, $\SBorn_k$ and $\CBorn_k$ are locally presentable quasi-abelian.
-It then follows by definition that $\BTVS_k$, $\BSTVS_k$ and $\Conv_k$ are locally presentable quasi-abelian categories.
 These categories are moreover Grothendieck since the dissection functor is right adjoint and thus its left adjoint preserves colimits. \end{proof}

+A final example, important for applications, is the category of Fr\'echet spaces.
+Let $\tu{Fr\'e}_k$ denote the full additive subcategory of $\CTVS_k$ spanned by Fr\'echet spaces.